-Wolves is an entirely new way to engage visitors or guests in your site, property or event.
+Wolves is an entirely new way to people in the natural world.
 It is two hours of ridiculous fun and ecological exploration – a unique mixture of nature walk, tag and treasure hunt for players eight years old and up.
 Imagining a future where wolves are once again part of the ecology, the game connects people to lost ecologies and brings to life a rewilded future.

 The experience includes game briefings from real life wolf and ecology experts, missions to undertake with the aid of our mobile app, and prizes to be won for confirmed wildlife sightings, including members of a wolf pack.
 We think it would make a great addition to your event or site programme.